Shell学习笔记

 - Wildcards - use

-to match any amount of characters. - Curly braces - use
+?to match one character and*to match any amount of characters. - Curly braces - use

-whenever you have a common substring in a series of commands, it can expand this automatically.
+{}whenever you have a common substring in a series of commands, it can expand this automatically.

 1 | #!/user/local/bin/python |